MCL Tear Portage Des Sioux, MO

 • Direct Impact or Trauma:

-• Contact Sports: Football, soccer, and hockey players in Portage Des Sioux, MO commonly face direct hits to the outer knee, resulting in the inner knee being overstretched or torn.
+• Contact Sports: Football, soccer, and hockey players in Portage Des Sioux, MO frequently sustain direct impacts to the outer knee, leading to overstretching or tearing of the inner knee.

 • Accidents: Automobile collisions or falls impacting the knee directly may cause MCL tears.

-• Twisting Movements: Activities like basketball or skiing that involve quick pivoting or twisting motions, can strain the MCL.
+• Twisting Movements: Activities like basketball or skiing that involve quick pivoting or twisting motions, may strain the MCL.
 Landing awkwardly from a jump can twist the knee, causing MCL damage.

-• Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee raises the risk of MCL tears by overloading the ligament.
-Imbalances between the quadriceps and hamstrings may destabilize the knee, adding strain to the MCL.
+• Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee may heighten the risk of MCL tears due to overcompensation by the ligament.
+Quadriceps and hamstring imbalances may destabilize the knee, adding strain to the MCL.

 Symptoms of an MCL Tear